 By Eric Johnson

 According to Joseph Smith, the founder of Mormonism, matter is eternal.
-Creation took place “ex materia,” or out of material already present.
-Because God did not have power to create anything out of nothing, He had to reorganize already present elements that have no beginning or end and cannot be destroyed (Teachings of the Prophet Joseph Smith, pp. 350-352).
-“Since Mormons believe that the elements are eternal, it follows that they deny the ex nihilo creation” (Encyclopedia of Mormonism 1:400).
+Creation in Mormonism took place “ex materia,” or out of material already present.
+Because God did not have power to create anything out of nothing, He had to reorganize elements that were already present and have no beginning or end ; these elements cannot be destroyed (Teachings of the Prophet Joseph Smith, pp. 350-352).
+“Since Mormons believe that the elements are eternal, it follows that they deny the ex nihilo creation” believed by the monotheistic religions (Encyclopedia of Mormonism 1:400).

 The Book of Abraham in the LDS scripture Pearl of Great Price is written in a similar manner to the account given in Genesis, with the exception that it records multiple gods participating in the creation.
 Consider part of the account: